projects

 Why Multiple Transports

 Most distributed systems pick a transport and commit to it.
-Foundation does not.
+This implementation does not.

 The system routes across three transports simultaneously, each offering a different trade-off between performance and resilience: